 If you need assistance choosing the best FR-free furniture & mattress for your sensitivities, please contact me for a one-on-one consultation.

 Flame Retardants That are Toxic

-Here are the main classic toxic flame retardants found in the home that we are trying to avoid.
-However some items contain replacement FRs, that may be less toxic, or we may just know less about their toxicity profile.
+Here are the main toxic flame retardants found in the home that we are trying to avoid.

-Some FR are more embedded/bonded and more stable, and others drift out more easily or are topical treatments.
+Some FR are more embedded/bonded to the material and are more stable, and others drift out more easily or are topical treatments.